Phorofor/Phorofor.GitHub.io/_posts/2016-12-31-The-Windows-Classic-Theme.md

 	2. If a file ``iexplore.bak0`` exists, delete ``iexplore.exe``, ``dwm_rdr.dll`` and ``dwmapi.dll``
 	3. Rename ``iexplore.bak0`` to iexplore.exe

 * Enable Classic Theme now - *This is basically the way I highly recommend to use this tool.
 It lets you apply the Classic Theme to only newly spawned processes, so you can use this to run the taskbar without the Classic Theme applied as long as you do not restart Explorer.
-Otherwise, you'll have to logoff and logon again*
+Otherwise, you'll have to logoff and logon again.
+This can also be accomplished manually by using something like Process Hacker and closing the ``ThemeSection`` handle under the ``winlogon.exe`` process, this is what this utility does.*

 I don't recommend using the 'Install' button to apply thism as it has a chance of breaking, essentially leaving you with a blank screen which might scare some people if they blantantly just try this stuff out and expect it to work flawlessly.
 This can be a problem especially if you don't have an alternative Task Manager like [Process Explorer](https://technet.microsoft.com/en-us/sysinternals/processexplorer.aspx)  Instead, just rename it to ``ClassicThemeA.exe`` (this essentially applies the fourth option without any further prompts), set up a scheduled task through the Task Scheduler - ``taskschd.msc``.
 Set it up so it only runs for YOUR user upon login and allow it to run with the highest priviledges. ``Task Scheduler > Action > Create Task... > Select 'Run only when the user on logged on' > Check the 'Run with highest priviledges' box > Go to the 'Triggers' > New... > Begin the task: At logon > Specific user > OK``.
 It'll be applied for new processes.
 Note that this will keep the taskbar in its themed state which is suitable for Windows 10 users, until you restart Explorer.